As Kenneth Branagh's film Belfast comes out, the city is thriving, says Jenny McCartney, who grew up there

 In the Kelly’s Cellars pub in the city centre, just off the main shopping street of Royal Avenue, questions of state have rarely been far from the conversation since it was established in 1720: this is where Henry Joy McCracken and the United Irishmen met regularly to plot their 1798 rebellion.

 A few final suggestions.
 For comedy and music: the Belfast Empire in Botanic Avenue.
 In the same street, for books, especially crime and mystery: the independent bookshop No Alibis.
 And for music, cabaret and literature events: the Black Box in the Cathedral Quarter.

 Certain cities, like certain people, get their hooks into you.
 And Belfast – along with its former tendency to chaos – has an unusual charisma, a persistent crackle of excitement and warmth.

 As Philip Larkin recalled of Belfast, where he lived for five years, ‘The salt rebuff of speech/Insisting so on difference, made me welcome.’

 Go soon, if you haven’t yet been: it’s a good time for a visitor to catch the best of it.

-The Ghost Factory by Jenny McCartney is published on 21st March (Fourth Estate)
+The Ghost Factory by Jenny McCartney is out now (Fourth Estate)